Sales prospecting is dead.

 Give this idea a spin for yourself.
 Sure, it may feel a tad awkward at first.
 But wait until you see the results.

 PS: We analyzed 100,000+ outbound, connected cold calls to show you what top reps do to get to the next stage in the buying cycle.
 Curious?
-Download the free printable cheat sheet.
+Download the free printable cold calling script.

 Technique #2: Use Your Full Name + Company Name

 When you call a prospect and forget to state your name and the company you’re with, what’s the first thing they tend to ask?
 (Hint: It’s not “where do I sign up?!”)